What is a Film Society?

 The programme purchased each year is supplemented with films which are made available from the libraries of the Goethe Institut in Wellington, the Institute Francais courtesy of the Embassy of France and the Confucius Institute of Victoria University of Wellington.
 Without their assistance Societies would be hard pressed to field complete programmes in any year.
 Discussions continue with the cultural agencies of other Governments with varying degrees of success.

 In putting together the annual programme every effort is made to encompass as wide a spectrum of film-making styles, subjects and nationalities as possible.
-One particular strand in the programming is to identify a season of films that hopefully will attract funding support from Creative New Zealand.
+One particular strand in the programming is to identify a season of films that hopefully will attract funding support.
 This requires a case to be made - supported by letters commending the projected programme.
 But finally the choice comes down to the simplest of considerations: every effort is made to find out what is available and the best of what is found is programmed.

 Considering the difficulties involved the Federation has been surprisingly and consistently successful in assembling strong programmes over the years.
 The number of major titles which have fallen through the nets of commercial distribution and into the Film Society, is gratifying.
 All of these films have enjoyed commercial success almost everywhere else in the English speaking world.
 Yet, for many years the only way to see them in New Zealand was to join the Film Society.
 Clearly the primary aim of Film Society exhibition - to supplement the choice of films available to the New Zealand film goer - is still a valid one.